 Contact us!
 Please note we all have families and are sometimes not able to respond immediately.
 We recommend that you read either Lee Livingood’s Retired Racing Greyhounds for Dummies or Cynthia Branigan’s Adopting the Racing Greyhound.
 Both books are inexpensive and give lots of information on Greyhounds and what it is like to share your home with one.
 People with children under 12 should also read Childproofing Your Dog by Brian Kilcommons.

-If after reading the brochures and the books, you think you would like to adopt, you should print out our application form (it’s 6 pages), complete it and, either send it electronically to the applicable e-mail address on the form or mail it in to the BC or Alberta address on the first page.
+If after reading the brochures and the books, you think you would like to adopt, you should print out our NCGL Adoption Form (it’s 6 pages) by clicking on Forms. complete it and, either send it electronically to the applicable e-mail address on the form or mail it into the BC or Alberta address on the first page.
 At this time we are not accepting the $50 application fee until you have been matched with a dog.

 Once your application is received, the adoption coordinator will contact you to go over the application, explain our process, and give you a chance to ask any questions.
 Once that is complete, a home visit will be arranged.